apache/nuttx/configs/sama5d3x-ek/README.txt

   LEDs
   ----
   There are two LEDs on the SAMA5D3 series-CM board that can be controlled by software.
-A  blue LED is controlled via GPIO pins.
+A  blue LED is controlled via PIO pins.
 A red LED normally provides an indication that power is supplied to the board but can also be controlled via software.